GustavoJST/kube-botblocker/deploy/charts/kube-botblocker-operator/README.md

 2. Use `--set crds.enabled=true` when installing the chart.
 This will make the chart install and manage the necessary CRDs, aswell as updating it when the chart updates.

-   This is not the default as to prevent **data loss**.
+   This is not the default as to prevent accidental **data loss**.
 Read more about it in `crds.enable` in the `values.yaml` table below.

 ## Uninstalling

 Whether you choose the first or second option above on install, if you wish to uninstall kube-botblocker, you can:

-1. Simply uninstall the helm chart if `.cleanupJob.enabled: true` (the default if you didn't change).
-This will run a pre-delete helm hook that will uninstall all kube-botblocker related, configuration, including inside ingresses.
+1. Simply uninstall the helm chart if `.cleanupJob.enabled: true` (the default).
+This will run a pre-delete helm hook Job that will uninstall all kube-botblocker related, configuration (including IngressConfig objects and configuration inside associated ingresses).

 2. If `.cleanupJob.enabled: false`, run the command below **BEFORE** uninstalling the helm chart: